-- Gonorrhoea is a sexually transmissible infection (STI) caused by the bacterium Neisseria gonorrhoeae.
+- Gonorrhoea is a common sexually transmissible infection (STI) that can be cured with antibiotics.

 - pain and/or burning sensation when passing urine